 Accelerated programs on the other hand, are more intensive year-long programs, which usually means that you also take courses during the summer.

-Below are 12 institutions that offer accelerated MBAs.
+Below are 11 institutions that offer accelerated MBAs, including online accelerated MBS programs.
 These sponsored listings are in no particular order and have different requirements and structure, so be sure to check with a few options before applying.

 Click on any of the links to learn more about each program and to request information directly from the school about when the next starting date is and how to apply.